philc/shoulda.js/README.markdown

 - [envjs](http://www.envjs.com/) is a set of javascript files which provide a simulated browser environment.
 You can use envjs to run javascript tests at the webpage level with DOM interaction, but without having to launch an actual browser.

-- You can customize how test status is reported by replacing the Tests.outputMethod property.
-By default, test output is sent to the global print() function, which is how JavaScript engines outside of web browsers print output.
-To have the output instead go to console.log, change it before running your tests:
+- You can customize how test status is reported by replacing the Tests.outputMethod property with your own function.
+By default, shoulda.js will use console.log in a browser and the global print() function in command line javascript shells like V8.

-    Tests.outputMethod = function(message) { console.log(message); };

 Contributing
 ------------